skotagiri95/Election_Analysis/README.md

 ## Project Overview
 A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election

-1. Calculate the total numbr of votes cast
+1.Calculate the total numbr of votes cast

 2.Get a complete list of candidates who received votes